MicrosoftLearning/PL-7001-Create-and-manage-canvas-apps-with-Power-Apps/Instructions/Labs/LAB[PL-7001]_M04L01_Build_UI.md

 # Practice Lab 4 – Build the UI

-In this module you will change the colors of the controls in the app.
+In this lab you will change the colors of the controls in the app.

 ## What you will learn